 How do you maintain a battery container in the long term?

-Good maintenance prevents malfunctions and extends the lifespan of your battery container.
+Proper maintenance prevents malfunctions and extends the lifespan of your battery container.
 This way, you keep control over your system.

 How do you maintain a battery container in the long term?

-Good maintenance prevents malfunctions and extends the lifespan of your battery container.
+Proper maintenance prevents malfunctions and extends the lifespan of your battery container.
 This way, you keep control over your system.

 How do you maintain a battery container in the long term?

-Good maintenance prevents malfunctions and extends the lifespan of your battery container.
+Proper maintenance prevents malfunctions and extends the lifespan of your battery container.
 This way, you keep control over your system.

 Why is maintenance crucial for battery storage?

-Proper maintenance prevents:
+Good maintenance prevents:

 • Capacity loss due to aging or imbalance in cells

-• Overheating due to contaminated ventilation channels
+• Overheating due to clogged ventilation ducts

 • Fire risks due to defective components